Gay and Transgender Rights

 Current state laws

-- In 2018, New Hampshire passed a law adding gender identity to state anti-discrimination laws, which cover employment, housing and other public accomodations.
+- In 2018, New Hampshire passed a law adding gender identity to state anti-discrimination laws, which cover employment, housing, and other public accommodations.

 - New Hampshire’s civil rights act and hate crime laws do not include gender identity.

 - New Hampshire also allows individuals to change the sex that is listed on their driver licenses if a licensed health care provider fills out a form swearing to the individual’s gender identity.
 Starting in January 2020, transgender and gender queer individuals are be able to choose the gender that appears on their license without any affidavit.
 This includes an option of "X" for people who identify as neither male nor female.

 - To change the sex listed on a birth certificate, an individual must first petition the probate court for an order certifying that he or she had a sex change.
 The individual may then present that court order to a town clerk, who is able to get a new birth certificate from the state.
 Residents must pay fees to make these changes.